mariohernandez/component-based-development/exercises/2-building-components.md

 This training is broken down in three parts:  Building Components, Preparing Drupal for Components, and finally, Integrating components with Drupal.

 ### 1.1 - Generating the styleguide
 Before we can build components, we need to generate a living styleguide to host our components.
 For the purpose of this training, we will use [KSS Node](https://github.com/kss-node/kss-node) to build our living styleguide.
-KSS Node is a methodology for documenting CSS and generating style guides.
-Lucky for us, Mediacurrent's theme generator already provides KSS Node fully integrated with our new Drupal theme.
+KSS Node is a methodology for documenting CSS and generating styleguides.
+Fortunately, Mediacurrent's theme generator already provides KSS Node fully integrated with our new Drupal theme.

 If you already created a new theme or used the provided `badcamp` theme, and compiled the theme, you already have a styleguide in place.
 You can view the styleguide by going `http://your-local/themes/custom/badcamp/dist/style-guide/`.
 Feel free to take a look around the styleguide, we will get into it in more detail as the training progresses.

-### 1.2 - Creating our first component (Speaker)
+### 1.2 - Creating our first component (Speaker card)
+During this training we will build a page that list speakers and their profiles.
+One of the advantages of components is being able to reuse them and even alter them without having to rebuild from scratch.
+We will start by building a **Speaker** card component which will consist of a speaker photo, name, short bio and social media channels to connect with the speaker.

+Once our single component is ready, we will create a page in which we reuse the speaker component to list as many speakers as we need by passing data from Drupal to populate each speaker card.

+#### Let's create the Spekaer component now

-Inside the `badcamp` folder do one of these two things:
+Inside the `badcamp` directory do one of these two things:
-1. If you are using the theme generator:
+1. If you are using Mediacurrent's theme generator:
    * Run `npx -p yo -p generator-mc-d8-theme -c 'yo mc-d8-theme:component "Speaker"'`

 A new component, **speaker**, will be created inside `/src/components/`.
 Inside the **speaker** component you will notice 3 files: `speaker.json`, `speaker.scss`, and `speaker.twig`.
 We will go over these files in more detail later.

-2. If you are NOT using the theme generator,  you can create your components by hand.
+2. If you are NOT using Mediacurrent's theme generator,  you can create the component by hand.
-   * Inside `src/components/` create a new folder called **speaker**.
+   * Inside `src/components/` create a new directory called **speaker**.
-   * Inside the **speaker** folder, create the 3 files listed above (`speaker.json`,`speaker.scss`, and `speaker.twig`).
+   * Inside the **speaker** directory, create the 3 files listed above (`speaker.json`,`speaker.scss`, and `speaker.twig`).

 ### 1.2.1 - Creating data source for our component